DigiBP/Team-Watermelons/README.md

 ## Camunda workflow 1: request distribution and first assessment of the request<br>
 <br>
-The request with all information is received by camunda
+The request with all information is received in Camunda.

 ![Form1](https://github.com/DigiBP/Team-Watermelons/assets/127504730/457a3fb9-06d8-44f6-a831-d006d64ad13e)<br>

 -	The task is assigned to the responsible department according to the decision table.
 The employees of the responsible department find a new entry in the task list, claim the task and can solve it.
--	The Camunda-forms show all data entered by the requester & the output of the sentiment.
+-	The Camunda form shows all data entered by the requester and the output of the sentiment.
 Based on the sentiment, the employees can easily prioritize.
 -	The responsible department can solves the issue.
-It is chosen if additional information is needed: o	  If yes, the corresponding field is filled o	  If no, a already final solution/feedback is given
+The agent can choose if additional information is needed:
+     - If yes, the corresponding field is filled
+     - If no, then final solution/feedback is already given
 -	A service task will continue with the workflow

 **Notable limitations of Camunda 7**<br>